Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 If you’re looking for non-GMO dog food, this one is a good option.
 It contains recognizable ingredients and is free of byproduct meals.
 Additionally, this dog food contains dietary fiber for easier digestion and calcium to support healthy joints.

 8. Iams ProActive Health Senior Dog Food With Slow Cooked Chicken & Rice

 Top 5 ingredients: Sufficient Water for Processing, Meat Byproducts, Chicken, Chicken Byproducts, Brewers Rice

-If you have a senior dog, consider buying the Iams Proactive Senior Health Dog Food.
-This recipe has all-natural ingredients and provides essential minerals and vitamins that your senior Blue Heeler requires.
+If you have a senior dog, consider buying Iams Proactive Senior Health Dog Food.
+This recipe has all-natural ingredients and provides essential minerals and vitamins that your senior Blue Heeler needs.
 The recipe features slow-cooked chicken and brewer’s rice as its main ingredients.
-It has high-quality proteins to support your dog’s muscles and omega fatty acids to promote healthy skin, and a lustrous coat.
+It has high-quality proteins to support your dog’s muscles and omega fatty acids to promote healthy skin and a lustrous coat.
 Additionally, the recipe has flaxseeds to provide antioxidants that enhance your dog’s overall health and happiness.

 9. American Journey Active Life Formula Lamb, Brown Rice & Vegetables Recipe Dry Dog Food

 Top 5 ingredients: Deboned Lamb, Lamb Meal, Turkey Meal, Barley, Brown Rice, Rice Bran

 The American Journey dog food features deboned lamb meat and whole brown rice as its primary ingredients.
 This delicious combination provides premium quality proteins and essential fatty acids for the healthy growth and development of your Blue Heeler, and it includes natural fiber from easily digestible grains like barley and rice bran.
 You can feel great about filling your dog’s food bowl with this complete and balanced meal.